mr-chew/mr-chew.github.io/_posts/2022-8-20-Backjumping.md

                     return self.place_queen()
 ```

 If we are unable to find any safe location for the current column, we will retrieve the `conflict_set` for the particular column.
-The greatest value of the `conflict_set` will be the maximal column to backjump.
+The greatest value of the `conflict_set` will be the maximal column to backjump to.
 The `conflict_set` variable for the column that we backjumped to and the later columns will be emptied, that is set to `[]`.
 The `place_queen` function will be called to proceed to work on the backjumped column.
 ```python
             max_jump = self.conflict_set[len(self.columns)]
             max_jump = set(max_jump)